-As used in this Annual Report on Form 10-K, unless otherwise noted or the context otherwise requires: (i) references to the "Company," "Ocean Biomedical," "we," "us," "our" and similar terms refer to Ocean Biomedical, Inc. (f/k/a Aesther Healthcare Acquisition Corp.) and its subsidiaries; (ii) references to "Aesther" are to Aesther Healthcare Acquisition Corp. prior to the close of the Business Combination; (iii) references to "Legacy Ocean" are to Ocean Biomedical Holdings, Inc. (f/k/a Ocean Biomedical, Inc.) prior to the close of the Business Combination; and (iv) references to "Sponsor" are to Aesther Healthcare Sponsor, LLC.
+As used in this prospectus, unless otherwise indicated or the context otherwise requires, references to "we," "us," "our," the "Company," and "Ocean Biomedical" refer to the consolidated operations of Ocean Biomedical, Inc. and its subsidiaries.
+References to "Aesther" and "AHAC" refer to the Company prior to the consummation of the Business Combination and references to "Legacy Ocean" refer to Ocean Biomedical Holdings, Inc. (f/k/a Ocean Biomedical, Inc.) prior to the consummation of the Business Combination.

-CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS
+CAUTIONARY STATEMENT ON FORWARD-LOOKING STATEMENTS

-Certain statements in this Annual Report on Form 10-K ("Report"), including the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," are "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995 and are being made pursuant to the safe harbor provisions contained therein.
+Certain statements in this registration statement, including the section Entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," are "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995 and are being made pursuant to the safe harbor provisions contained therein.
 These forward-looking statements relate to current expectations and strategies, future operations, future financial positioning, future revenue, projected costs, prospects, current plans, current objectives of management and expected market growth, and involve known and unknown risks, uncertainties and other factors that may cause actual results, levels of activity, performance or achievements to be materially different from expectations, estimates, and projections expressed or implied by these forward-looking statements and, consequently, you should not rely on these forward-looking statements as a guarantee, an assurance, a prediction or a definitive statement of fact or probability of future events.
-In some cases, you can identify forward-looking statements through the use of words or phrases such as "may", "should", "could", "predict", "potential", "plan", "seeks", "believe", "will likely result", "expect", "continue", "will continue", "will", "will be", "anticipate", "seek", "estimate", "intend", "plan", "projection", "would", "outlook", and similar expressions, or the negative version of those words or phrases or other comparable words or phrases of a future or forward-looking nature, but the absence of such words does not mean that a statement is not forward-looking.
+In some cases, you can identify forward-looking statements through the use of words or phrases such as "may", "should", "could", "predict", "potential", "plan", "seeks", "believe", "will likely result", "expect", "continue", "will continue", "will be", "anticipate", "seek", "estimate", "intend", "plan", "projection", "would", "outlook", and similar expressions, or the negative version of those words or phrases or other comparable words or phrases of a future or forward-looking nature, but the absence of such words does not mean that a statement is not forward-looking.
 These forward-looking statements are not historical facts, but instead they are predictions, projections and other statements about future events are based upon estimates and assumptions that, while considered reasonable by the registrant and its management, are inherently uncertain.
-These forward-looking statements are provided for illustrative purposes only and
+These forward-looking statements are provided for illustrative purposes only and actual events and circu

-Forward-looking statements in this Report refer to Ocean Biomedical and include, but are not limited to, statements about:
+Forward-looking statements in this registration statement include, but are not limited to, statements about: